cl-test-grid/cl-test-grid/agent/README.md

 load, configure and run agent by a single command.

 Please use [CCL](http://ccl.clozure.com/) - it is the development platform and the only lisp known to run agent successfully.
-The template scripts assume [Quicklisp](http://www.quicklisp.org/beta/) is installed and added to the CCL init file.

 So, the steps: